 This local hot spot for tourists and locals alike offers up very hearty cups of French-press coffee all day.
 You can find a variety of additional offerings here, including daily homemade pastries and muffins, a full lunch menu, and even local goods like hickory syrup, local eggs, and local brews.
 If you look closely, you can see the faded word Hopscotch on a counter near the entrance – this is where one of our other popular shops got it’s start several years ago.
 334 W Boscawen St, Winchester, VA 22601.
 Free wifi.

-Winchester’s newest coffee shop is in a fairly unexpected location.
+One of Winchester’s newest coffee shops is in a fairly unexpected location.
 Situated in a small storefront on U.S. 50 about 5 minutes west of Valley Health hospital, this unassuming little combination coffee shop and ice cream parlor stays very busy year-round.
 They brew up an exclusive single origin Laos volcanic ash-grown light or dark roast, which is also available in whole bean (they grind for free on-site).
 You can also find shaved ice here in the summer.
 And don’t let the name fool you – CD’s stands for owners Craig and Diana, not the disc 🙂 Tip: try the chocolate covered cherry frozen coffee.
 2953 Northwestern Turnpike, Winchester, VA 22602.
 Free wifi.

 * Disclaimer – no businesses paid us or gave us anything to be on this list – we just love coffee and our local businesses, as we hope you do when you visit!